khrome/npm-auto-link/README.md

 This just opens your `package.json`, looks at the dependencies and then links to any directories it finds in the parent that match your dependencies.

-now you can just execute `npm-auto-link` and not continually downgrade or play the relink dance.
+now you can just execute `npm-auto-link` and not continually downgrading or playing the relink dance.

 Enjoy,